Compare credit cards

 On this page

 Find the right credit card and work out whether expensive rewards schemes are worth their cost.
 Use our interactive database to compare cards, and try our rewards calculator to work out the net value of flight, shopping or cashback rewards.
-Join Consumer and use our expert test results and recommendations to find the model that's right for you.
+Join Consumer and choose what's right for you.